Pal2912/Snake_wonders_where-/README.md

 # Snake_wonders_where-
 Welcome to Snake Wonders Where.
 This project is designed to be fully responsive, ensuring an enjoyable experience.
-How to Play:
-a.Clone the repository to your local machine. b.Open the index.html file in your preferred web browser.
+I am using html ,CSS,JavaScript to make this project How to Play: a.Clone the repository to your local machine. b.Open the index.html file in your preferred web browser.